 GPS technology uses telematics to allow a company to not only track vehicle location, but monitor speed, create maintenance alerts, and more efficiently dispatch their fleet of vehicles from one location to the next.

-A GPS tracking system such as the L2000 or the X4000 provide businesses with the ability to access valuable data important to managing driver behaviors such as: engine idling, speeding, using company vehicle for personal use, and not taking the most mileage affective routes.
+A GPS tracking system such as the L2000 or the X4000 provide businesses with the ability to access valuable data important to managing driver behaviors such as engine idling, speeding, using the company vehicle for personal use, and not taking the most mileage affective routes.

 All these types of behaviors cost businesses money on fuel consumption, insurance, and maintenance expenses.

 Using GPS-based fleet management technology can improve these behaviors while increasing benefits to consumers.

 Businesses that use GPS navigation or a vehicle location service, are gathering information about how their drivers are behaving on the road and how it affects consumer safety.

 With a GPS vehicle tracking device in place, drivers begin to pay more attention to posted speed signs.